MicroEJ/Tool-Project-Template-VEEPort/README.md

 The build may take several minutes.
 The first time, the <VEE_PORT> build requires to download modules that are available on the MicroEJ Central Repository.

-Please wait for the Application start, or for the final message:
+Wait for the Application start, or for the final message:

 ```sh
 BUILD SUCCESSFUL
 ```

 An evaluation license is needed for building an Application.
-Please refer to https://docs.microej.com/en/latest/SDK6UserGuide/licenses.html#evaluation-licenses for information on how to acquire and activate a license.
+Refer to https://docs.microej.com/en/latest/SDK6UserGuide/licenses.html#evaluation-licenses for information on how to acquire and activate a license.